hanqizhang/hanqizhang.github.io/_pages/about.md

 I am also interested in how artificial intelligence can augment human cognition and in general, how the two distinct kinds of intelligence can efficiently interact.
 I have worked on the topic of machine teaching where we explore how humans could be efficient in teaching and influencing a machine learner, ideally in an intuitive manner.

+Last but not least, coming from a strange mixture of academic backgrounds, I am always excited for interdisciplinary work and collaboration!
+More than happy to explore your bold ideas together.
+You can find my email address on this [page](https://hanqizhang.github.io/cv/).